Field Notes

 You type your Roblox username.
 This is only used to display your name during the animation.

 You select how much Robux you want to simulate.
 1,000?
 10,000?
 50,000?
-It's just visual selection.
+It is just visual selection.

 The screen shows: